Cyberflix-Media/Cyberflix-Docs/docs/about/privacy-policy.md

 ## How the data is used:
 Data collected through the Media Center is used to:

- - To allow for ease in troubleshooting issues
+ - Allow for ease in troubleshooting issues
- - To improve the service offered to you
+ - Improve the service offered to you
  - Ensure proper service functionality
  - Carry out administrative functions
  - Gather statistical data